ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Every iOS developer must understand how State Management works in SwiftUI. - <a href="https://medium.com/@nirosha.iosdeveloper/every-ios-developer-must-understand-how-state-management-works-in-swiftui-b3957188b3fb" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding The Composable Architecture (TCA) in Swift - <a href="https://medium.com/@siddharthkothari007/understanding-the-composable-architecture-tca-in-swift-cf683c9c3602" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nirosha Srinivasan`**
+✍️ **posted by `Kothari Siddharth`**

-<blockquote>Dear iOS developer, it’s the right time to transition from UIKit to SwiftUI.
-This post will help you understand why state management is…</blockquote>
+<blockquote>TCA introduced by Point-Free , is inspired by functional programming principles and aims to provide a structured and predictable way to…</blockquote>

 <h3>2.
 Restarting My Dreams at 36: The Sixth Attempt at iOS App Development - <a href="https://medium.com/practice-in-public/restarting-my-dreams-at-36-the-sixth-attempt-at-ios-app-development-88403c27184c" target="_blank" rel="noopener noreferrer">link</a></h3>